Hillcrest (Washington, D.C.): History

 Born in 1859, Colonel Arthur E. Randle, was a late nineteenth and early twentieth-century real estate developer, who earned some recognition for building the Congress Heights neighborhood, before developing Hillcrest and other areas, east of the Anacostia River.
 Moving his family into a large, Greek Revival house - later nicknamed "The Southeast White House" - in what is, now, the Randle Highlands, Randle encouraged more Washingtonians to follow and build grand homes, along Pennsylvania Avenue.

 Today, Hillcrest is a residential neighborhood.
 Nearly all the residences are single-family dwellings on sizeable lots, although there are a few apartment buildings.
 Architectural styles include American Craftsman bungalow, Federal Revival, Mid-Atlantic Colonial Revival, and Tudor Revival.
 The aesthetics and quality of the structures are generally excellent, equal to those of the upper-middle-class neighborhood of Cleveland Park.
 Most of the homes near the intersection of Highview Terrace SE and 34th Street SE were constructed as luxury houses in late 1937 and early 1938, and was originally called "Fairfield".

 Residents

 Two Mayors of the District of Columbia, Marion Barry and Vincent C. Gray, have lived in Hillcrest.

-Former Congressman and Presidential candidate Dennis Kucinich purchased a house in 2009.
+Former congressman and presidential candidate Dennis Kucinich purchased a house in Hillcrest in 2009.